CloudContactAI/cloudcontactai.github.io/_posts/2022-06-24-first-sms-campaign.md

 ---
 layout: page
 title: "First SMS Campaign with CloudContactAI"
-subtitle: How to launch your first sms campaign
+subtitle: How to launch your first SMS campaign
 permalink: /first-sms-campaign/
 tags: [How To]
 comments: true